 First year students are in field placement two days a week, on Mondays and Wednesdays for 8 hours a day.
 Agencies may have regular 9 AM - 5 PM business hours, but others can vary according to the setting and could include early morning, late afternoon, and evening hours.
 Fridays are reserved for Community Modules in the fall and winter quarters.
-Field seminars are held throughout the year on campus but not every week; dates will be provided.
+Field seminars are held throughout the year on campus but not every week; dates will be provided prior to the start of each quarter.